Thierry-Dumont/Odes-NG/README.md

 Structure:
 ---------

-* Odes/common/include/: contains parts of code common to all integrators.
+* Odes-NG/common/include/: contains parts of code common to _all_ integrators.

 * For each integrator, the directory contains:

    * include/ : the core integrator.
    * test/ : examples, and some documentation.
-	 * Also note that in test/, you will find additional documentation.
    * An optional sage/ subdirectory contains SageMath material used to build the codes.

 Concept: